luigicampanaro/dockerise/README.md

 - Base Image: Starts with the PyTorch 2.4.1 image with CUDA 12.4 and cuDNN 9 on Ubuntu 22.04 and installs essential utilities. 🖥️
 - Development Image: Adds development tools (e.g. vim, htop, etc). 🛠️
 - VSCode Image: Installs VSCode and necessary dependencies. 💡

+## 🔍 Acknowledgments
+This project was freely inspired by the [docker-for-robotics](https://github.com/2b-t/docker-for-robotics) repository.
+Thank you to the creators for their work and ideas.

 ### 📜 License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the LICENSE file for details. 📝